trinityfisher/historicfacts/README.md

-The collapse of Lehman Brothers in 2008 triggered a global financial crisis.
+The September 11 attacks in 2001 reshaped global politics and led to the War on Terror.